 Competitive Analysis: How to Gain a Competitive Advantage

-Stefan Buss • September 19, 2024
+Stefan Buss • September 19, 2025

 Want to stand out?
 First, you’ve got to know what you’re up against.

-Why Competitive Analysis is Crucial
+Why Competitive Analysis is Your Strategic Redprint

-How to Carry Out a Competitive Analysis Online
+How to Engineer Your Competitive Analysis

 1. Identify Your Competitors: Start by identifying who your competitors are.
 Look at businesses offering similar products or services in your industry.
 Don’t just focus on direct competitors—consider indirect competitors as well, who might offer alternative solutions to the same problem.
+Using look alike profiles and using deep research in Chat GPT or Gemini is a good start to know who you are up against.

 2. Analyse Their Online Presence: Explore your competitors’ websites, social media profiles, and content.
 What kind of messaging are they using?
 How are they engaging with their audience?
 Tools like SimilarWeb or SEMrush can help you analyse their traffic sources, popular pages, and overall online strategy.
+Supercharging this with a more indepth prompt in Chat GPT, you can analyse all sorts of factors on your competition's website - and at scale.

 3. Examine Their Marketing Strategies: Investigate how your competitors are marketing their products or services.
 What channels are they using?
 Are they investing in SEO, social media ads, or email marketing?
 Understanding their approach can help you identify opportunities to differentiate your own marketing efforts.